Dedicated Team vs Freelancers

 Can I scale a freelancer team easily?

 No, scaling freelancers is challenging.
-Each addition requires a full hiring cycle: sourcing (1-2 weeks), vetting (1 week), contract negotiation (3-5 days), and onboarding (1-2 weeks)—totaling 3-6 weeks per person.
-Dedicated teams scale within existing infrastructure in 1-2 weeks, adding pre-vetted developers who already understand your provider\'s workflows and quality standards.
+Each addition requires a full hiring cycle: sourcing (1-2 weeks), vetting (1 week), contract negotiation (3-5 days), and onboarding (1-2 weeks), totaling 3-6 weeks per person.
+Dedicated teams scale within existing infrastructure in 1-2 weeks, adding pre-vetted developers who already understand your provider's workflows and quality standards.
+StepTo adds those developers from a standing bench of 15-20 senior engineers in Belgrade, so scaling up does not start a new hiring cycle.

-Dedicated teams achieve 95% retention rates with developers staying 2.5+ years on average.
+Dedicated teams hold on to their engineers, with developers staying 2.5+ years on average.
 Freelancers operate project-by-project with near-100% turnover between engagements.
-This difference is critical—dedicated teams accumulate institutional knowledge while freelancer projects require repeated onboarding and context-building, wasting an estimated 15-20% of development time on re-explaining business logic and architectural decisions.
+This difference is critical, dedicated teams accumulate institutional knowledge while freelancer projects require repeated onboarding and context-building, wasting an estimated 15-20% of development time on re-explaining business logic and architectural decisions.
+On StepTo's 18-month dedicated React engagement for a Series A client, the five-engineer team had no unplanned departures.

 Which model is better for startups?

 Dedicated teams are generally better for startups building products beyond simple MVPs.
-Startups need rapid iteration, consistent quality, and knowledge retention as the product evolves—all dedicated team strengths.
+Startups need rapid iteration, consistent quality, and knowledge retention as the product evolves, all dedicated team strengths.
 Freelancers work for ultra-short experiments (2-4 weeks) or specialized one-off tasks, but most startup journeys require 6-18 months of continuous development where dedicated teams deliver better velocity, lower total cost, and reduced founder management burden.
+StepTo assembles a startup team from its Belgrade bench in 2-3 weeks, so the setup cost is a few weeks at the start rather than a hiring cycle per role.

 How do I manage a dedicated team vs freelancers?

 Dedicated teams require 5-10 hours/week of your time: attend daily standups, review sprint planning, provide product feedback, and approve major decisions.
 The provider handles tactical management (task assignment, code reviews, QA, team coordination).
+On a StepTo engagement that tactical layer sits with the team's own project manager in Belgrade, working on CET, so standups and escalations fall inside the European working day.
 Freelancers demand 15-25 hours/week: you become the project manager, coordinating multiple individuals, conducting separate check-ins, reviewing code quality, managing handoffs, and troubleshooting integration issues between contractors.

 Can freelancers match dedicated team quality?